-Your personal statement should give us information about yourself and why you want to join the MA Service Design course.
+Your personal statement should give us information about yourself and why you want to join the course.

-All applicants will be expected to submit a digital portfolio which includes (maximum 20 images, across six projects) with supporting materials showing your process.
+All applicants will be expected to submit a digital portfolio.
+This should include a maximum of six projects and supporting materials showing your process.
 These should be clearly annotated and organised.

 For those applying from non-design backgrounds, your portfolio could include professional projects, or research based around a relevant topic, as well as any professional engagement with multidisciplinary projects.
 Where relevant, please annotate the portfolio items with a descriptions of your role within the project or research team.

 Speculative projects related to service design or other relevant design fields are also great to include in the portfolio, including projects you may have initiated yourself, or worked on as part of a short courses or events (Global Service Jam, OpenIDEO, are good places to get some hands-on service design experience).